FHantke/brave-browser-wiki/Fingerprinting-Protection-Mode.md

 * 3rd party cookies and referers blocked by default due to the third party tracking risk
 * User-Agent is set to Chrome except on a few sites that need it for major functionality to work to prevent sites from using Brave's UA as a tracking mechanism.
 * `navigator.plugins` and `navigator.mimeTypes` is empty unless you've enabled Flash to trigger HTML5 fallback for Flash whenever possible.
-* Connections to known tracking domains are blocked via the Tracking Protection library
+* Connections to known tracking domains are blocked via the Ad block Rust library in a list similar to Disconnect.
 * [Battery Status API](https://github.com/brave/browser-laptop/issues/1885) is disabled because the battery level can be used as a tracking signal.
 * `navigator.credentials` is disabled on desktop prior to C73; we are re-enabling it to support [webauthn](https://hacks.mozilla.org/2018/01/using-hardware-token-based-2fa-with-the-webauthn-api/).
 * Web Bluetooth is disabled on desktop due to us not seeing much benefit to enabling it right now